 During the growing season water use can increase by as much as 200%.
 While lawns require a lot of water, much of this water is wasted due to over-watering and evaporation.
 Avoid watering in the hot sun.
 You’ll lose almost 50% of the water to evaporation.
 Watering in the hot sun lowers the health of your plants/lawn while also inviting pest and diseases that are difficult to treat.

 Watering equipment also plays a part in how much water is saved and lost.
 Ideally, sprinklers should be suited to the size and shape of the lawn.
 That way, you avoid watering driveways and sidewalks.
 Installing timers on outdoor taps can be a wise investment.
 The ambassador has free hose timers for the residents that complete an assessment.

 Sprinklers that lay water down in a flat pattern are better than oscillating sprinklers which lose as much as 50% of what they disperse through evaporation.
 Drip irrigation systems which apply water only to the roots zone are the most efficient alternative.

 By adopting some indoor and outdoor water-savvy habits around your home, you can ensure that there is adequate water supply for everyone!

-- Practice xeriscapic landscaping techniques.
+- Practice xeriscape landscaping techniques.
 Xeriscaping is the practice of planting with native or drought-tolerant plants.
 Some examples include: osier dogwood (Cornus stolonifera), dull Oregon grape (Mahonia nervosa), oceanspray (Holodiscus discolor), or Mock orange (Philadelphus lewisii).
 Consult with your local garden centre for details on which types and varieties of plants fit this category.
 OR come check out the Xeriscape Demonstration Garden at Crescent Valley Beach to learn what looks best in our area while being drought tolerant.